asbiqalalawi/map-app/README.md

 # Map App with Swift

-A map application built using Swift that allows users to pin places on the map and view detailed information about those places.
+A map application built using Swift that can pin places on the map and view detailed information about those places.

 ## Table of Contents